Lie supergroups vs. super Harish-Chandra pairs: a new equivalence

-For a broader discussion of the interplay between different approaches to supergeometry the reader may refer to classical sources as \cite{be}, \cite{dm}, \cite{leites}, \cite{vsv} or more recent ones like \cite{bcf}, \cite{be-so}, \cite{ccf}, \cite{mol}, \cite{sac}.
+For a broader discussion of the interplay between different approaches to supergeometry we refer to classical sources as \cite{be}, \cite{dm}, \cite{leites}, \cite{vsv} or more recent ones like \cite{bcf}, \cite{be-so}, \cite{ccf}, \cite{mol}.

 Now, if we want a functor $ \Psi $ from sHCp's to Lie supergroups, we need a Lie supergroup $ \GP $ for each sHCp $ \cP \, $; using the functorial point of view, in order to have $ \GP $ as a functor we need a Lie group $ \GP(A) $ for each Weil superalgebra $ A \, $, and their definition must be natural in $ A \, $: moreover, one still has to show that the resulting functor have those additional properties that make it into a Lie supergroup.
 Finally, all this should aim to find a $ \Psi $ that is quasi-inverse to $ \Phi $ --- and this fixes ultimate bounds to the construction we aim to.